-In 2018, the Corporation entered into a continued agreement with the County for a period through December 31, 2020.
+In 2018, the Corporation entered into an agreement with the County for a period through December 31, 2020.
 As part of this agreement, the Corporation will conduct various neighborhood revitalization services such as promoting safe and affordable housing within the County, and revitalizing and returning to use vacant properties.
 In exchange, the County will provide all administrative functions necessary for the Corporation in connection with this agreement.

 As part of this agreement, the Corporation agrees to reimburse the County for all reasonable expenses incurred by the County in the performance of administrative services on its behalf.
 The Corporation will provide the difference in salary between the County Planner position and the total salary of the CEO/President as consideration.
 The County agrees to invoice the Corporation on a quarterly basis.
 Based upon on this agreement, the County may, at its discretion, offer all or a portion of these services as an in-kind contribution of the County to the operations of the Corporation.
-The Corporation has not received any billings from the County for the years ended December 31, 2019 and 2018.
+The Corporation paid the County \$9,004 and \$8,592 for the years ended December 31, 2020 and 2019 related to these services.

-The total value of in-kind services provided by the County are \$9,000 for each of the years ended December 31, 2019 and 2018, and are recorded as in-kind operating revenue and expenses for the years then ended.
+The total value of in-kind services provided by the County are \$4,000 and \$9,000 for the years ended December 31, 2020 and 2019 respectively, and are recorded as in-kind operating revenue and expenses for the years then ended.

-7. RECLASSIFICATIONS
+7. COVID-19